 Inherent requirement Justification Exemplars Adjustments Description of knowledge, abilities, skills and qualities students will need to be able to demonstrate Explanation of why this is an inherent requirement for the course Examples of tasks that require this knowledge, ability, skill or quality.
 This is not a comprehensive or exhaustive list.
 The nature of any reasonable adjustments that may be made.
-Adjustments specific to the individual can be discussed with Support Services Engagement in ethical behaviour in academic and practical environments Compliance with legislative and regulatory requirements Compliance with professional regulations and the Australian law Compliance with the Animal Ethics code ensures safe and competent interactions, as well as the maintenance of the welfare of individual animals and populations.
-Compliance with governing bodies ensures that practices are within their legal purview Students will need to comply with professional standards and display equitable and respectful behaviours.
+Adjustments specific to the individual can be discussed with Support Services Engagement in ethical behaviour in academic and practical environments Compliance with legislative and regulatory requirements Compliance with professional regulations and the Australian law Compliance with the Animal Ethics code ensures safe, competent interactions and the maintenance of the welfare of individual animals and populations.
+Compliance with governing bodies ensures practice within their legal purview.
+Students will need to comply with professional standards and display equitable and respectful behaviours.
 Students will need to demonstrate appropriate behaviour with confidential information.
-Adjustments must ensure the codes and standards are not compromised or result in unethical behaviour.
+Students will need to identify and Adjustments must ensure the codes and standards are not compromised or result in unethical behaviour.
 Adjustments must be consistent with legislative and regulatory requirements.
-Adjustments must not impose an ethically unacceptable cost on the use of animals in teaching or research.
+Adjustments must not impose an ethically unacceptable cost on the report an Follow ap for safety any animal welfare concerns. appropriate attire guidelines ty -- --- --